 The UK has registers of beneficial ownership for three different types of assets: companies, properties and land, and trusts.
 Information on the beneficial ownership of companies is publicly available.
 For properties owned by overseas companies and legal entities, the Government plans to launch a public beneficial ownership register in 2021.
 The register for trusts is not public.

 Around the world, many countries have created or have plans to create registers.
-Among British Overseas Territories will introduce public registers for companies, although the date is subject to some controversy.
+All British Overseas Territories will introduce public registers for companies, although the date is subject to some controversy.
 UK legislation asks them to do so by the end of 2020, and if they have not done so by then, the Government would order them to do it by a certain date.
 Crown Dependencies have committed to follow suit when public registers become the global norm.
 The UK Government seeks to make that the norm by the end of 2023, although MPs might vote to require Crown Dependencies to open their registers earlier.
-In the EU, member states have until January 2020 to make public the data on the beneficial owners of legal entities such as companies.
+In the EU, member states have until January 2020 to make public the beneficial ownership of legal entities such as companies.